team751/2013HardwareTests/Shooter_A_EncoderTest/README.markdown

 first when it enters the shooter, and that joystick 2 controls the second wheel, that the disk will contact second, just before it leaves the shooter.

+Write down the maximum speed for each wheel.
+This will be a value in counts per second.
+Divide this by 360 to get the speed in revolutions per second.
+Multiply this by 60 to get the speed in revolutions per minute.
+Write down these values.